The Silk Road and Me: Why My Bitcoin (And Probably Yours, Too) is Safe from Government Seizure

 - Why does the Government’s suit list other cryptocurrencies besides bitcoin?
 The answer involves “forks”.
 Sometimes a holder of cryptocurrency can, by reason of a fork, obtain an equivalent account of a new cryptocurrency.
 That appears to have happened in 1HQ3.

-Sandy represents individuals and entities in white collar criminal prosecutions, internal investigations and criminal and civil tax matters.
+Sandy represents individuals and entities in white collar criminal prosecutions, internal investigations, and criminal and civil tax matters.
 He also counsels clients in the digital currency and blockchain space, primarily regarding regulatory and tax matters.
-He is chair of the firm’s White Collar Criminal Defense & Internal Investigations, and Digital Currency & Blockchain Technology practice groups.

 The content on this post does not constitute legal advice, may be geographically or time sensitive, and is for informational purposes only.
 Any opinions expressed in this post are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.
 You should not act upon the information presented herein without seeking the advice of legal counsel.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Past results afford no guarantee of future results.
 Every case is different and must be judged on its own merits.